voxpupuli-archive/puppet-bacula/README.md

 configuring a specific pool for incremental backups.
 Defaults to `"${pool}.incremental"`.

+### priority

+This directive permits you to control the order in which your jobs will be run by specifying a positive non-zero number.
+The higher the number, the lower the job priority.
+Assuming you are not running concurrent jobs, all queued jobs of priority `1` will run before queued jobs of priority `2` and so on, regardless of the original scheduling order.
+The priority only affects waiting jobs that are queued to run, not jobs that are already running.
+If one or more jobs of priority `2` are already running, and a new job is scheduled with priority `1`, the currently running priority `2` jobs must complete before the priority 1 job is run, unless `Allow Mixed Priority` is set.
+The default priority is `10`.

 ### rerun_failed_levels

 If this directive is set to `'yes'` (default `'no'`), and Bacula detects that a